danieljcoh/the-pythonic-way/README.md

 IndexError: list index out of range: YOU are trying to access an index within a list that doesn't exist.
 ValueError: list.remove(x): x not in list

+NOTES:
+- If you're concerned with the presence or the frequency of items in a collection but don't care about their order, you should use a dictionary
+- If you're concerned with the order in which items are added to a collection and would like to modify these items, you should use a list